 Did Abrams set up her two non-profits for the sole purpose of funding campaigns for other public offices?
 Also, is she trying to avoid donor lists by laundering money through the Voter Access Institute and Third Sector Development?
 Unless the donation list is made public, we may never know.
 However, she is not helping herself look innocent.
 At this point, it seems nefarious.

 If Abrams were using the money for purely charitable purposes, she would not hide donors.
 Voters have every right to know who is giving money to a candidate.
-America uses democratic principles in electing government representatives, and outside money that may affect a campaign needs to be exposed.We value your comments!
-Please weigh in on our comment section below.
+America uses democratic principles in electing government representatives, and outside money that may affect a campaign needs to be exposed.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com